decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 > Note: Pay attention to the licence restrictions that the content you download has.

 Note that most of the models that you can download from these sites won't be in glTF.
 If that's the case, you must convert them to glTF before you can use them in a scene.
 We recommend importing them into Blender and exporting them with one of the available glTF export add-ons.

-#### Why we use glTF?

-Compared to the older _OBJ format_, which supports only vertices, normals, texture coordinates, and basic materials, glTF provides a more powerful set of features.
-In addition to all of the features we just named, glTF also offers:

-- Hierarchical objects
-- Scene information (light sources, cameras)
-- Skeletal structure and animation
-- More robust materials and shaders

-OBJ can currently be used for simple models that have no animations, but we will probably stop supporting it in the future.

-Compared to _COLLADA_, the supported features are very similar.
-However, because glTF focuses on providing a "transmission format" rather than an editor format, it is more interoperable with web technologies.

-Consider this analogy: the .PSD (Adobe Photoshop) format is helpful for editing 2D images, but images must then be converted to .JPG for use on the web.
-In the same way, COLLADA may be used to edit a 3D asset, but glTF is a simpler way of transmitting it while rendering the same result.

 ## Sound